MareoRaft/prove-math/text-files/ideas.md

 72. it looks like nodes don't have synonyms.  we should probably add this in node.py and/or update DB

 when they save to DB, IT ACTUALLY DOES.

+when somebody adds a new dependency, we have to verify that when we add the edge, the graph is STILL A DAG.
+If it is not, we must reject the change.